Oliver Double: Career

 Double contributed to the creation of the British Stand-Up Comedy Archive (BSUCA) at Kent University's Templeman Library and he produced a monthly podcast about BSUCA called A History of Comedy in Several Objects.

 He has appeared on TV programmes and documentaries discussing stand-up comedy, including BBC's Imagine and Horizon.
 He has also appeared on numerous comedy podcasts including The Alexei Sayle Podcast where he discussed Bertolt Brecht and Book Shambles where he discussed the history alternative comedy with Josie Long and Robin Ince.

-Double teaches practical performance including stand-up comedy based on research and many of his students have become professional comedians.
+Double teaches practical performanceincluding stand-up comedy based on research and many of his students have become professional comedians.